Daniel-Andrawis/Arkhamlol/README.md

 - 👋 Hi, I’m @Arkhamlol
 - 👀 I’m interested in ...
 Computer, gaming, and etc.
 - 🌱 I’m currently learning ...
 Digital Forensics
 - 💞️ I’m looking to collaborate on ...
-Anything On Digital Forenscis
+Anything On Digital Forenscis/CyberSecurity
 - 📫 How to reach me ...
 Discord: Arkhamlol #5237

 <!---